Lena Martell: Biography

-Martell was born in Possilpark, Glasgow on 15 May 1940.
+Martell was born on 15 May 1940 and raised in Hamiltonhill, Glasgow.
 She began singing at the age of 11 with her eldest brother's band.
 She became a singer for the Jimmie McGregor Band at the Barrowland Ballroom, Glasgow.
 After his untimely death, she decided to pursue a career in music as a tribute.
 She released a number of standards in the 1970s on the Pye record label, drew crowds at cabarets and concert halls and became a major recording star with silver, gold and platinum awards.
+Much of her work took place aboard many cruise ships accompanied by her new 5 star pianist George Paxton of Saltcoats, Scotland.
 Her cover of the song "One Day at a Time", written by Marijohn Wilkin and Kris Kristofferson, reached the top of the UK Singles Chart for three weeks in October 1979.
 She placed six albums in the UK Albums Chart between 1974 and 1980, including four that reached the top 20.

 In the 1970 and 1980s her Saturday Night TV shows for BBC Television ran over a period of ten years, with evening audiences of over 12 million.
 Moving to the US she sang in New York and Las Vegas with Frank Sinatra, Sammy Davis Jr. and others and toured the world performing in concert halls.
 She has starred in musicals in Broadway, first when deputising for Barbra Streisand, and headlining in London`s West End theatres.
 Her successes at London Palladium equalled the box office of Shirley MacLaine and Bette Midler.

 Although out of the limelight for a period while nursing her sick mother, Martell returned to the music industry.
 She has released a few albums on the ScotDisc label.
 Her double album One Day at a Time: An Anthology of Song was released on Castle Records in 2003.